bestia-dev-archived/mem3_game/README.md

 Both players must have the webpage simultaneously opened in the browser to allow communication.
 To start over just refresh the webpage.
 The first player clicks on 'Invite for play?' and broadcasts the message over WebSocket.
 He can choose different types of play: alphabet, animal,...
-Player2 then sees on the screen 'Click to Accept play!', clicks it and sends the message back to Player1.
+Player2 then sees on the screen 'Click here to Accept play!', clicks it and sends the message back to Player1.
 The game starts with a grid of 8 randomly shuffled card pairs face down - 16 cards in all.
 On the screen under the grid are clear signals which player plays and which waits.
 Player1 flips over two cards with two clicks.
 The cards are accompanied by sounds and text on the screen.